 Officina del Poggio is a collection of essential leather accessories, founded in 2014 on the core ideals of timelessness, heirloom quality, and artisanal Italian craftsmanship.
-With their understated elegance and classic silhouettes, the iconic styles combine modern luxury with thoughtful utilitarian practicality.
+With their understated elegance and classic silhouettes, the iconic styles combine modern luxury with utilitarian practicality.

 We firmly believe that each piece added to a wardrobe should be cherished for a lifetime, encouraging a tradition of thoughtful purchasing and less waste.

 All Officina del Poggio bags are designed, developed, and manufactured in Italy.
 The entire collection is made in a family-run factory in the heart of Tuscany, south of Florence.

 We closely monitor the production and ensure that each bag is produced in a safe, healthy, and happy workplace.